jakob-bagterp/index-now-for-python/docs/reference/sitemap-filter/change-frequency.md

     authentication, "https://example.com/sitemap.xml", filter)
 ```

-Instead of the `ChangeFrequency` enumeration, you can also use basic string input:
+Instead of the predefined `ChangeFrequency` enumerations, you can also use basic string input:

 ```python linenums="11" hl_lines="1" title=""
 filter = SitemapFilter(change_frequency="daily")